 Covered parking for 1 car is included with the condo.
 The VIA #5 bus goes from the San Antonio airport to only a half block from the apartment, for $1.00 (takes less than 30 minutes).
 Multiple VIA bus lines + the blue tourist trolley stop are a block or two away, and we're walking distance from Megabus, Amtrak, Greyhound, and multiple Bcycle bike rental spots.

 Other Things to Note

 No smoking, no pets.
 There is 1 (and only one) covered parking space available with the condo.
 If bringing more than 1 car, feel free to research other options for additional parking downtown.

 Any tenant staying at the condo is responsible for abiding by the condo rules established by the Home Owners Association (HOA).

 Please maintain quiet hours from 10 p.m. to 8 a.m. daily.

-No smoking inside the apartment, and sorry, no pets.
+No smoking inside the apartment or on the condo premises.
+No smoking in the lovely shared courtyard for the condos.
+Sorry, no pets.
 I strive to maintain an allergy-free environment, as many guests do have pet and smoke allergies.